All businesses benefit from trademark registration. However, does it follow that all businesses should trademark their

 Reasons to register a business name

 Eventually, successful businesses will do well to register their trade names as trademarks, even if they are not the main identifying features of the business.
-If you still find yourself wondering “Do I need to trademark my business name?” you may want to consider the many benefits of spending the few hundred dollars to register their marks:
+If you still find yourself wondering “Do I need to trademark my business name?” you may want to consider the many benefits of spending the few hundred dollars to register the marks:

-- The sooner they register, the better protected they are against trademark trolls
+- The sooner businesses register, the better protected they are against trademark trolls

-- They create a federal record of their trademark rights, leaving few excuses for infringers
+- Registering creates a federal record of trademark rights, leaving few excuses for infringers

-- They can more easily pursue legal action against infringers
+- Businesses can more easily pursue legal action against infringers

-- They can use the ® registered trademark symbol to publicly declare their rights
+- Companies can use the ® registered trademark symbol to publicly declare their rights

 Companies should view trademarks in terms of priorities.
 The most recognizable marks should be protected first.
 That will protect the company against those wishing to piggyback on its success.
 The more visible the company name, the greater the need for a trademark.
 It is also highly advisable that you contact a trademark lawyer, or a law firm specializing in business trademarks, especially if you are a small business owner.